willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If the firmware update process is getting stuck, and there has been no progress for more than about 5 minutes, here are some general things to try:

-* Try unplug all of your other USB devices temporarily, and retry the firmware update
+* Unplug all of your other USB devices temporarily, and retry the firmware update
-* Try connecting your Samsung headset to a different USB 3.0 port on your PC
+* Connect your Samsung headset to a different USB 3.0 port on your PC
+* If you have any software installed that may interfere with firmware updates, for example, Gigabyte's AORUS App Center, please try disabling and/or uninstalling them first
 * Try using a different PC to perform the Samsung headset firmware update